anthonycor/gradlePlugin/README.md

 *Released*: ???
 (Earliest compatible LabKey version: 18.2)

+* Change JavaModule plugin to remove ```src``` as a resource directory by default.
+Individual modules can declare it as a resource if needed.
+* Parameterize gwt build so you can choose the target permutation browser in dev mode (using property gwtBrowser)
 * [Issue 33473](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=33473) - always overwrite tomcat
 lib jars to facilitate switching between newer and older versions of LabKey distributions
 * [Issue 34388](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=34388) - clean out directories